Satellite conjunction analysis and the false confidence theorem: The False Confidence Theorem

 \subsection{Broader Implications}

 False confidence is the inevitable result of treating epistemic uncertainty as though it were aleatory variability.
 Any probability distribution assigns high probability values to large sets.
 This is appropriate when quantifying aleatory variability, because any realization of a random variable has a high probability of falling in any given set that is large relative to its distribution.
 Statistical inference is different; a parameter with a fixed value is being inferred from random data.
 Any proposition about the value of that parameter is either true or false.
-It is a bad inference that treats a false proposition as though it were true, by consistently assigning it high belief values.
+To paraphrase Nancy Reid and David Cox,\footnote{The exact quote reads, ``[E]ven if an empirical frequency-based view of probability is not used directly as a basis for inference; it is unacceptable if a procedure yielding regions of high probability in the sense of representing uncertain knowledge would, if used repeatedly, give systematically misleading conclusions.'' \cite[p.
+295]{reid2015some}} it is a bad inference that treats a false proposition as though it were true, by consistently assigning it high belief values.
 That is the defect we see in satellite conjunction analysis, and the false confidence theorem establishes that this defect is universal.

 This finding opens a new front in the debate between Bayesian and frequentist schools of thought in statistics.
-Traditional disputes over epistemic probability have focused on philosophical issues, such as the ontological inappropriateness of epistemic probability distributions \cite{Boole_Laws,venn1866chance}, the unjustified use of prior probabilities \cite{Fisher_1930_Inverse_Probability}, and the hypothetical logical consistency of personal belief functions in highly abstract decision-making scenarios \cite{Finetti_Logiques,Savage_Foundations}.
-Despite these philosophical disputes, the statistics community has long enjoyed a truce sustained by results like the Bernstein--von Mises theorem \cite[Ch.
-10]{van2000asymptotic}, which indicate that Bayesian and frequentist estimators usually converge with moderate amounts of data.
+Traditional disputes over epistemic probability have focused on seemingly philosophical issues, such as the ontological inappropriateness of epistemic probability distributions \cite{Boole_Laws,Mayo_Book}, the unjustified use of prior probabilities \cite{Fisher_1930_Inverse_Probability}, and the hypothetical logical consistency of personal belief functions in highly abstract decision-making scenarios \cite{Finetti_Logiques,Savage_Foundations}.
+Despite these disagreements, the statistics community has long enjoyed a truce sustained by results like the Bernstein--von Mises theorem \cite[Ch.
+10]{van2000asymptotic}, which indicate that Bayesian and frequentist inferences usually converge with moderate amounts of data.